Yale University is New Haven’s largest employer with nearly 14,000 faculty and staff. Yale employs more than 4,000 New Haven residents.

 Yale University pays taxes and is currently one of the top 4 taxpayers in New Haven.
 Every non-profit university in the nation is exempt from paying taxes on their academic property.
 But, through its community investment program that redevelops nearby property, Yale pays real estate taxes – over $5 million this year – on all of our non-academic property.

-Yale University makes a voluntary payment – nearly $12 million this year – to the City of New Haven.
+Yale University makes a voluntary payment – over $12 million this year – to the City of New Haven.
 Since 1990, Yale has paid the City over $136m in voluntary payments alone.

 The University supports local youth, including being the primary donor for scholarships offered by New Haven Promise.
 Through Promise, Yale will provide up to $4 million per year every year for city residents who graduate from a New Haven public school and attend college in Connecticut.
 Additionally, Yale dedicates several million dollars each year of resources toward programs for young people in New Haven and the region.
 Each year more than 10,000 public school children participate in academic and social development programs sponsored by Yale on the campus, while more than 1,000 Yale people work in a variety of community partnership programs in public schools across the city.